Call our free helpline0808 808 3555

 your child has a terminal illness.

-DLA is not means-tested so it does not matter what income or
+isn't means-tested, so it does not matter what income or savings

-savings you have.
-Any decision to award DLA will be based on how
+you have.
+Any decision to award DLA will be based on how your

 Your child will also have to meet certain rules linked to their